SandorUK/SKPolygraph/README.md

 --------------

 Install using [CocoaPods](http://cocoapods.org/).
-	pod SKPolygraph
+	'pod SKPolygraph'

 Include SKPolygraph in your code
-	#include "SKPolygraph.h"
+	'#include "SKPolygraph.h"'

 Sample usage to get sentimental score for text
-	float score = [[SKPolygraph sharedInstance] analyseSentiment:@"It was cold and rainy."];
+	'float score = [[SKPolygraph sharedInstance] analyseSentiment:@"It was cold and rainy."];'

 You can also analyse a single word.
-For that you need to include SKWord.h.
+For that you need to include 'SKWord.h'.
 Use it like this:
-	SKWord *word = [[SKPolygraph sharedInstance] analyseSentimentOfWord:@"cold"];
+	'SKWord *word = [[SKPolygraph sharedInstance] analyseSentimentOfWord:@"cold"];'

 See sample project unit tests for more examples.